UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 !!! info "Learning outcomes"

     - This is a short introduction in how to reach the calculation/compute/worker nodes
-    - The learners should be able to:
+    - Use the UPPMAX documentation
     - Run simple jobs in the batch system
     - Run interactively on compute nodes
-        - See when to run interactive and when to use batch system
+    - Know when to run interactive and when to use batch system
+    - Plan your jobs
-        - Check the progress of their jobs
+    - Check the progress of your jobs

 ???- info "Notes for teachers"